 Registration of a vehicle by a student for another student is not permitted and will be subject to a fine and withdrawal of both students' privileges.
 Sale, trade, swaps, or gifts of college parking decals are also not permitted.
 The decal is issued to one student and one vehicle and may not be transferred to another student or vehicle.
 Use of a decal that has been sold, traded, swapped, etc., will result in the vehicle being ticketed and towed.
-Additionally the student(s) involved will lose their Campus parking privileges for one calendar year from the date of discovery.
+Additionally, the student(s) involved will lose their Campus parking privileges for one calendar year from the date of discovery.
 Students are also not authorized to use or obtain a faculty/staff decal under any circumstances.
 Any student vehicle using a faculty/staff decal will be considered unregistered and will be subject to ticketing and towing.
 Additionally, the student and staff member will also lose their campus parking privileges for one calendar year for this violation of the College's parking rules and regulations.
 Note family exception under Faculty and Staff above.

 If a registered vehicle is sold or exchanged during the permit period, the valid decal must be removed and returned before a new decal will be issued.
-There will be a \$10.00 replacement charge for the new decal.
+There will be no cost for a new decal if the old one is returned to the parking office, otherwise the replacement fee is \$10.
 Vehicles must be re-registered and a new decal will be issued anytime ownership of a vehicle is transferred.
 Students with parking decals who withdraw or take any type of leave (medical, academic, etc.) from campus forfeit their parking privileges while they are away from campus (i.e. the decal becomes invalid and vehicle may be towed at the owner's expense).
 Their decal should be removed and returned to the parking office.
 Refunds are only provided according to the schedule below.